-U.S. House passes $733 billion defense policy bill after Trump threatens veto
+U.S. House passes $733-billion defense policy bill after Trump threatens veto

 The NDAA is still several steps from becoming law.
 In the months to come, lawmakers must come up with a compromise version between the one passed by the House and the one passed last month in the Senate, where Trump’s fellow Republicans hold power.

 There are some key differences between the two bills.
-The Senate’s provides $750 billion for the Pentagon and does not include several provisions designed to limit Trump’s power to shift military funds for use building the wall or to deploy troops to work on the border.
+The Senate’s provides $750 billion for the Pentagon and does not include several provisions designed to limit Trump’s power to shift military funds for use in building the wall or to deploy troops to work on the border.

-The House bill also includes an amendment that would bar Trump from attacking Iran without first obtaining Congress’ approval.
-That amendment was considered a key to winning enough support from the most liberal Democrats for the NDAA to pass the House.

 The compromise bill must then be signed into law by Trump.